Acceptable use policy

-- Avoiding System Restrictions: Using manual or electronic means to avoid any use limitations placed on a System, such as access and storage restrictions.
+- Avoiding system restrictions: Using manual or electronic means to avoid any use limitations placed on a system, such as access and storage restrictions.

 It is not allowed to distribute, publish, send, or facilitate the sending of unsolicited mass e-mail or other messages, promotions, advertising, or solicitations (SPAM), including advertising and informational announcements.
-It is not allowed alter or obscure mail headers or assume a sender's identity without the sender's explicit permission.
+It is not allowed to alter or obscure mail headers or assume a sender's identity without the sender's explicit permission.
 It is not allowed to collect replies to messages sent from another internet service provider if those messages violate this policy or the acceptable use policy of that provider.

 Quota and limits

 The fortrabbit platform has certain soft and hard limits.
 Hard limits are automatically enforced by the service.
 Soft limits are consumable resources that you agree not to exceed.
 More on those limits can be found here: help.fortrabbit.com/limits and here: www.fortrabbit.com/specs

 We reserve the right, but do not assume the obligation, to investigate any violation of this policy.
 In consequence we may: remove, disable access, or even modify content; report any activity that we suspect violates any law or regulation to appropriate law enforcement officials, regulators, or other appropriate third parties.
 This reporting may include disclosing appropriate client information.

 Please notify us if you become aware of any violation of this policy.
 Provide us with assistance to stop or remedy the violation.
 Please follow our abuse reporting process.